 What's an automatic transfer?

 Automatic transfers use bot groups to support the discovery of bots that are qualified to handle requests and can accept transfers.
 You create the groups, assign bots to them, and enable collaboration.
 A bot can be a member of a single group.
-As a member, whenever the bot receives a request that it can't handle itself, it automatically checks within its group for a bot that can.
+As a member, whenever the bot receives a request that it can't handle itself, it automatically checks within its group for another bot that can.
 If the bot discovers a capable bot, transfer of the conversation happens automatically.

 If there isn't another bot within the group that can handle the request, no automatic transfer occurs.
 Instead, the bot sends its fallback response to the consumer.